Betty Thatcher: Career

 In 1973, McCarty formed the group Shoot, whose only album, On the Frontier, featured the McCarty/Thatcher-composed title track that Renaissance recorded for Ashes Are Burning (1973).

 During the 1970s, Thatcher wrote English lyrics for German and Spanish hits.
 In 1985, she wrote the lyrics to Annie Haslam's Still Life album, which was recorded with Louis Clark and the Royal Philharmonic Orchestra.
 Thatcher and Clark also recorded an album entitled The Life of Dorian Gray, which was never released.
 She contributed lyrics to the Don Airey's 1989 album K2.
 In 1998, Thatcher wrote the words for a Japanese commercial for Nikka Whiskey which won five awards.

 In 1994, Thatcher wrote the lyrics for the album The Other Woman by Michael Dunford's Renaissance, which featured singer Stephanie Adlington.
 These were written "during the painful period when a relationship was coming to an end... during which I was unable to speak, so I tried to put some of my feelings to song".

-In 2004, Thatcher wrote lyrics for the album South of Winter by Terence Sullivan's group Renaissant, which featured John Tout on keyboards, Sullivan's wife Christine on most of the vocals and Sullivan singing lead on two songs.
+In 2004, Thatcher wrote lyrics for the album South of Winter by Terry Sullivan's group Renaissant, which featured John Tout on keyboards, Sullivan's wife Christine on most of the vocals and Sullivan singing lead on two songs.